-Measurable Goal 3a Evaluate erosion control elements of land disturbance sites that involve one acre or more of land disturbance through oversight audits by central office Construction Division on 60% of the projects within the TS4 area, and overall program oversight inspections by the Design's Environmental Section on 20% of the projects within the TS4 area conducted annually.
-Purpose Statement Evaluation of actual field conditions will allow for an independent check of compliance.
-Intended Outcome The intended outcome is to ensure compliance with permit regulations and further assist in reducing erosion and pollution.
+Measurable Goal 3a Evaluate erosion control elements of land disturb involve one acre or more of land disturbance through by central office Construction Division on 60% of the the TS4 area, and overall program oversight ins Design's Environmental Section on 20% of the projec area conducted annually. oversight audits e projects within pections by the Purpose Statement Evaluation of actual field conditions will allow for check of compliance. an independent Intended Outcome The intended outcome is to ensure compliance with permit regulations and further assist in reducing erosion and pollution.
 This measure will be evaluated annually with 60% and 20% oversight inspection thresholds.
-Annual Performance conducted by statewide quality assurance oversight reviews Construction Division?
-93% - 14 of 15 Number of Design/Enviro statewide oversight inspections by the onmental Section?
-66.7% 10 of 15 Progress Satisfied: Yes:⊠ No:□ Explanation MoDOT was able to meet the intended goal for this m amount of land disturbance projects within the TS4 as based on the overall projects MoDOT awards on a ye MoDOT continues to be committed to permit complia rea are minimal early basis.
+Annual Performance statewide quality assurance oversight reviews construction Division?
+Number of Design/Enviro statewide oversight inspections by the onmental Section?
+Progress Satisfied: Yes: No: Explanation